 Today, everywhere we turn, someone attempts to force-enter our consciousness.
 There are a lot of people screaming, “Pay attention to this thing I’m indignant about over here!”

-Due to the transition into a digital attention-economy, the natural boundaries for input have disappeared. …
+Due to the transition into a digital attention-economy, the natural boundaries for input have disappeared.
+Anything and anyone can get to us, anytime. …

 “I think the problem is a lack of intrinsic motivation,” a friend recently justified his decision to give up trying to learn to meditate.